lfrestrepog/if-docs/website/docs/05-models/sci.md

 ## Returns

-- `operational-carbon`: the carbon emitted during a applications operation, in gCO2eq
+- `carbon`: the total carbon, calculated as the sum of `operational-carbon` and `embodied-carbon`, in gCO2eq
+- `sci`: carbon expressed in terms of the given functional unit

 ## Calculation